Palazuelos Variscite Cabochon Triangle media thumbnails

 How to recognize Palazuelos variscite

-Authentic variscite exhibits a waxy to vitreous luster, partial translucency when backlit, and fine matrix veins (brown, yellow, white) running across the surface in irregular patterns.
-Under a 10x loupe, the texture is compact microcrystalline with no internal bubbles (ruling out glass or resin).
-The steel knife test distinguishes it from turquoise: variscite scratches (Mohs 3.5–4.5); turquoise, with which it is confused by color, resists better (Mohs 5–6).
+Authentic variscite shows a waxy to vitreous luster, partial translucency when held against light, and fine matrix veins (brown, yellow, white) running across the surface in irregular patterns.
+Under 10× magnification, the texture is compact microcrystalline with no internal bubbles (ruling out glass or resin).
+The steel knife test distinguishes it from turquoise: variscite scratches (Mohs 3.5–4.5); turquoise, with which it is often confused by color, resists better (Mohs 5–6).

 Why is the triangular shape less common?

-As a discreet ring for occasional wear with a full closed bezel setting, yes.
-The 3.5–4.5 Mohs hardness means continuous daily wear is not recommended.
-As a pendant or earring, it holds up without issue.
+As a discreet, occasional wear ring with a full closed bezel setting, yes.
+The 3.5–4.5 Mohs hardness makes continuous daily wear not recommended.

 Is it treated or dyed?

 No detectable treatment.
-The green comes from native iron traces in the phosphate, and the veins are remnants of the original matrix.
-Statement based on lapidary observation; no formal gemological certification.
+The green color comes from native iron traces in the phosphate, and the veins are remnants of the original matrix.